EOEPCA/eoepca-killercoda/discovery/00-introduction.md

 Welcome to the **[EOEPCA Resource Discovery](https://eoepca.readthedocs.io/projects/resource-discovery/en/latest/)** building block tutorial!

-The Resource Discovery serivce plays a key role in enabling users and services to search, discover, and access data assets using standard web APIs.
+The Resource Discovery service plays a key role in enabling users and services to search, discover, and access data assets using standard web APIs.

 In this scenario, you will learn how to deploy and interact with the EOEPCA Resource Discovery — a core component responsible for exposing Earth Observation datasets and services through metadata that complies with the [STAC (SpatioTemporal Asset Catalog)](https://stacspec.org/en) standard.